NMRExchangeFormat/NEF/specification/Overview.md

     for atoms, as described below.
 Atom names and standard 3-letter-type residue names must match the molecule names also in casing in order to count as assignments to the molecule.
-Currently this means that they must be ALL-UPPER-CASE, but if in the future RCSB introduces mixed-case residue names (e.g. for carbohydrates), the nef names must match the case used by RCSB.
-For chain codes and insertion codes upper case si strongly recommended, but lower case is allowed if necessary to match e.g. lower-case chain codes used by the RCSB.
+Currently this means that they must be ALL-UPPER-CASE, but if in the future mmCif introduces mixed-case residue names (e.g. for carbohydrates), the nef names must match the case used by mmCif.
+For chain codes and insertion codes upper case si strongly recommended, but lower case is allowed if necessary to match e.g. lower-case chain codes used by the mmCif.

       Examples: